Rareresource.com

 Cryptovolans Pauli

-Cryptovolans Pauli is a 90 cm long feathered dromaeosaurid dinosaur newly discovered in the Jiufotang site, China.
+Cryptovolans Pauli is 90 cm long feathered dromaeosaurid dinosaur newly discovered in the Jiufotang site, China.
 Its species name honors paleontologist Gregory S. Paul.
 Cryptovolans is linked to Velociraptor.

 Cryptovolans Pauli Dinosaur